Tavnuh/compare-strings/README.md

 # CompareStrings

-## Under construction
-- This package has not yet been released

 CompareStrings accepts either two strings or two Pandas Series' containing strings, as inputs, and provides a simple way to tell how similar or dissimilar two strings are.